Hedonic Diversity Games: A Complexity Picture with More than Two Colors

-\ifshort The algorithm now simply verifies whether there is a way to assign each agent to a coalition-color pair using network flows, namely by connecting a source vertex to all agents and a sink vertex to all coalition-color pairs; edges are used to encode valid pairs and coalition-color pairs have capacities that correspond to the currently guessed number of agents of that color in the respective coalition.

-This concludes the description of the algorithm for Nash stability.
-For individual stability, it is necessary to expand the initial branching in order to determine a small number of special ``blocking'' agents in each coalition; each blocking agent prevents all agents of a certain color from deviating to the coalition corresponding to $C$.
-This information is then taken into account when constructing the network flow instance in the second part of the algorithm. \fi \iflong Now, we can build the auxiliary graph.
+Now, we can build the auxiliary graph.
 On the left side there is the agent set $N$ and on the right side there is the set of pairs $(C,c)$ for $C \in \mathcal{C}$ and a color $c$ that is present in~$C$.
 There is an edge between $a \in N$ and $(C,c)$ if $a$ has color $c$ and $C$ is valid for $a$; all these edges have capacity~$1$.
 We add a source~$s$ and connect it by an edge of capacity~$1$ with all agent vertices.
 We add a sink vertex~$t$ and connect it with all vertices in the right side (i.e., vertices of the form $(C,c)$) and set their capacity to the guessed number of agents of color~$c$ in the coalition~$C$.
+See \Cref{fig:flow} for an illustration of the created network.

 We verify whether it is possible to assign all the agents to appropriate coalitions using any max flow algorithm in polynomial time; see, e.g., \cite{EdmondsK72}.
 Due to the construction, each agent is assigned to an element of \(\mathcal{C}\) that is valid for her.
 This yields a Nash stable outcome for the given instance.